 As a business owner, I have let talented hires with poor values go.
 The last one studied abroad and joined with the mentality that he was supreme, constantly pushing the notion that Africa-educated colleagues were not his “class”.
 The business depends on people working together, and with his attitude, the risk of breaking team chemistry was evolving.
 Irrespective of his numbers, I never doubted that those would be temporary.
 Unable to be mentored and without respect to colleagues, he poses a risk to years of tradition built around teams in our business.
 He left and I explained to the team that he was gone for not demonstrating company shared values despite having good numbers.

 Startups must grow on values which everyone including management must demonstrate.
 Without strong culture, good governance will not be possible and no company can survive on the long haul.
 It is risky to sacrifice values for performance numbers because both must never be isolated if sustainable effective systems must be established.
 This ensures that performance goals are practicable and achievable to avoid pressuring employees into ethical quagmire.
-This is important because while we report numbers, companies win on values!----Hire me to speak in your event, program or company
+This is important because while we report numbers, companies win on values!

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).